petalslink/petals-cockpit/frontend/README.md

 When everything is stable, replace it by
     "build-electron": "ng build --prod --aot --no-sourcemap -bh='./' && node ./electron/generate-package-json.js && cp ./electron/electron.js dist/", "electron": "npm run build-electron && electron dist/"

+- BatchActions dispatch multiple actions into one action BUT selectors are triggered on every internal dispatch of the batchActions ...
+Need to use a global action and handle it inside every reducers I opened an issue here : https://github.com/ngrx/store/issues/312#issuecomment-272187930 This has now been fixed by changing the way I get store parts but issue is still open even tho the code's working now